accessibilitywars/zaw2/content/builds/alac-cond-specter.md

 #### Sustainability
 1. {{ skill(id="13006") }} (Dagger 3) is an evade.
 You spend almost half the time in evade frames.
 2. {{ skill(id="63155") }} is your second health bar.
 You spend almost half the time on your second health bar.
+---
-Taking consume shadows will obliterate your second health bar but can trivialise certain fights if timed well.
-Use it for group survivabiity.
+<small>Taking consume shadows will obliterate your second health bar but can trivialise certain fights if timed well.
+Use it for group survivabiity.</small>

 ## Optimisation
 #### Raid Ready